O-X-L/ansible-webui/docs/source/getting_started/4_config.rst

    It **has to be set** for job-secrets like passwords to be loadable after restart.
    It has to be **at least 30 characters** long!

    **WARNING**: If possible - set this secret as environmental variable.
-Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <usage_security_issues>`
+Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <administration_security_issues>`

 * **AW_ADMIN**